MicrosoftDocs/minecraft-creator/creator/Documents/WorldHeightChange.md

 ms.author: v-jeffreykim
 title: World Height Changes
 ms.prod: gaming
-description: "Effects of world height changes in Caves & Cliffs: Part 2 on creators"
+description: "Effects of world height changes in Caves and Cliffs: Part 2 on creators"
 ---

-# World Height Changes in Caves & Cliffs Part 2
+# World Height Changes in Caves and Cliffs Part 2

 With the Caves and Cliffs: Part 2 update, world height will change to add more area above and below existing Minecraft worlds.
 Prior to the update, world height had a range of `y` values from `0` to `256`.
 With the update, world height now has a range of `y` values from `-64` to `320`.